HagiMil/GameZ/README.md

 -Repository

-The app was built using the MVVM ararchitecture.
+The app was built using the MVVM architecture.